-Sutro can help you keep your water balanced by testing the pH, total alkalinity, and free chlorine 3 times a day and then telling you how to proactively maintain your water.
+Sutro pool chemical monitor can help you keep your water balanced by testing the pH, total alkalinity, and free chlorine 3 times a day and then telling you how to proactively maintain your water.
 Let’s take a closer look at how to use chlorine tablets now.

 How to use 3 inch chlorine tablets

 Chlorine tablets are typically used in either a floating dispenser or an inline feeder and for an average sized in ground pool you would add about 3 chlorine tablets per week (each tablet treats 5,000 gallons of water, as per this article on how many chlorine tablets to add).